Privately Connecting Mobility to Infectious Diseases via Applied Cryptography: Privacy Preserving Heatmap Protocol

-Simply executing the protocol described in \Cref{fig:basic_protocol} would enable the MNO to learn about infected individuals, which is a massive privacy violation.
-On the other hand, the health authority could query a single individual's location data by sending a vector $\vec{x}=(1,0,\dots,0)$, which also violates privacy.
-Furthermore, a correctly accumulated heatmap still can leak some information about individuals location data.
-In the following, we describe our techniques to protect against these privacy violations.
+Executing the protocol described in \Cref{fig:basic_protocol} would enable the MNO to learn about infected individuals, which is a massive privacy violation.
+On the other hand, the health authority could query a single individual's location data by sending a vector $\vec{x}=(1,0,\dots,0)$, violating privacy.
+In the following, we describe our techniques to protect against these violations.